BENNI-GITHUB/project-02-climate-change/README.md

 # Climate Change

-At ClimateChange Website, we are dedicated to driving positive change by addressing one of the most critical challenges of our time: climate change.
-Our website serves as a comprehensive platform designed to inform, inspire, and empower individuals, communities, and organizations to take meaningful action in the fight against climate change.
+At ClimateChange Website, I am dedicated to driving positive change by addressing one of the most critical challenges of our time: climate change.
+My website serves as a comprehensive platform designed to inform, inspire, and empower individuals, communities, and organizations to take meaningful action in the fight against climate change.
-Visit our quiz page to test your knowledge about climate change and sustainability.
+Visit the quiz page to test your knowledge about climate change and sustainability.
 Challenge yourself and your friends with interactive quizzes that not only educate but also inspire action.

 The live link can be found here - [Climate Change](https://benni-github.github.io/project-02-climate-change/)